Close×

 A nature destination to experience to the fullest

 In Petite Nation, getaways take on a whole new meaning.
 Parc régional de la forêt invites you to slow down, explore, and reconnect with what truly matters.
-Whether you’re a hiking enthusiast, a rock climber, a nature lover, or simply seeking peace and quiet, you’ll find a unique place here where every visit leaves a lasting impression.
+Whether you’re a hiker, a rock climber, a nature lover, or simply seeking peace and quiet, you’ll find a unique place here where every visit leaves a lasting impression.

 You'll be sent packing at Bowman, but you'll want to come back again and again!